kzndotsh/awesome-discordpy/readme.md

 - [CasuallyCalm/discord-pretty-help](https://github.com/CasuallyCalm/discord-pretty-help) - An embed version of the built in help command for discord.py.
 - [tibue99/ezcord](https://github.com/tibue99/ezcord) - An easy-to-use extension for Discord.py and Pycord.
 - [robertwayne/cogwatch](https://github.com/robertwayne/cogwatch) - Hot-reloading for discord.py-based command files.
-- [treeben77/discord-oauth2.py](https://github.com/treeben77/discord-oauth2.py) - API Wrapper for Discord OAuth2 & Linked Roles in Python.
 - [Soheab/discord-ext-embeds](https://github.com/Soheab/discord-ext-embeds) - An extension for discord.py that adds a few nice-to-have features to discord.py's embed.
 - [sizumita/discord-ext-ui](https://github.com/sizumita/discord-ext-ui) - An extension of discord-ui that adds some quality-of-life features.
 - [keizaiya/discord-ext-flow](https://github.com/keizaiya/discord-ext-flow) - This library extends discord.ui, providing UI control based on state flows.
 - [clari7744/DPyUtils](https://github.com/clari7744/DPyUtils) - Some extra discord.py additions such as duration utilities, converters, a context editor and more.
+- [tanrbobanr/dpy-check](https://github.com/tanrbobanr/dpy-check) - A system for making more dynamic and complex checks on discord.py commands.

+### Testing

+- [Gorialis/jishaku](https://github.com/Gorialis/jishaku) - A debugging and testing cog for discord.py rewrite bots.
 - [CraftSpider/dpytest](https://github.com/CraftSpider/dpytest) - A package that assists in writing tests for discord.py.
-- [tanrbobanr/dpy-check](https://github.com/tanrbobanr/dpy-check) - A system for making more dynamic and complex checks on discord.py commands.

 ### Pagination and Menus